chasinglogic/praelatus/docs/deployment/Linux.md

 Make the following changes to `/etc/redis/main.conf`:

-- Change supervised to yes
+- Change supervised to sytemd or v init based on your startup manager
 - Change dir to `/var/redis/main`
 - Change logfile to `/var/log/redis.log`
 - Change pidfile to `/var/run/redis_main.pid`